YagiSoftware/blog/_posts/2023-07-11-how-to-add-image-to-custom-item-in-draft-order.md

 Currently Shopify does not have a way to attach image to a custom line item in a draft order, which is unfortunate, as customer needs to see how the product looks like before deciding to purchase.

-This article will show a workaround for this issue, there is still some imperfection, like the image will not show directly on the checkout page (due to Shopify limitation), but **this article will guide you to show the image** on the **invoice email** (which the customer can view and print), the **draft order page** in the Shopify Admin (which the staff can view and print), and also on the **packing slip** (which the staff can view and print).
+This article will show a workaround for this issue, there is still some imperfection, like the image will not show directly on the checkout page (due to Shopify limitation, but customer can still click on the link on the checkout page to see the image), **this article will guide you to show the image** on the **invoice email** (which the customer can view and print), the **draft order page** in the Shopify Admin (which the staff can view and print), and also on the **packing slip** (which the staff can view and print).

 Disclaimer: This workaround requires usage of an app, Draft Order Helper [https://apps.shopify.com/draft-helper](https://apps.shopify.com/draft-helper).
 The app is used to add the image link information to the custom line item, I am the developer of the app, the app has a free plan which you can give it a try.